Norbaeocystin/Flaskberry/README.md

 App can be run locally or remotely

-To use Flaskberry:
- you need also:
+To use Flaskberry you need also:
    * install [MongoDB](https://docs.mongodb.com/manual/installation/) locally or on server
    * install [Controlberry](https://github.com/Norbaeocystin/Controlberry)